 Water levels in a majority of the alluvial monitoring wells located outside the mine area show a response to seasonal precipitation events.
 The response time varies from immediate to a two- to three-month lag time.
 The decrease in annual precipitation in the Butte Basin since 1999 was considered a good explanation for the overall water-level decrease seen in a number of monitoring wells, however, water levels increased in all of these wells (AMC and GS series) in 2003 and a majority of them in 2004 before decreasing in 2005.
 The 2003 water-level increase occurred although precipitation levels were less than previous years.
 The increases were greater in wells nearest the mine site and water levels rose the most from late summer through the remainder of the year.
-While this period of time coincides with MR's mine start-up activities, no direct link was found between start-up activities and water-level changes.
+While this period of time coincides with MR's mine start up activities, no direct link was found between start up activities and water-level changes.
 However, a relationship between filling of the MR concentrator Ecology/Emergency Pond and water-level increases in several AMC wells was apparent.
-Water-level increases in 2006 were consistent in the alluvial monitoring network, similar to 2003-2004 trends.
+Water-level increases in 2007 were consistent in the alluvial monitoring network, similar to 2003-2004 trends.

 The increased water-level changes in the East Camp bedrock system are independent of precipitation, and are a result of the 1982 cessation of long-term mine dewatering activities.
 No notable precipitation influence was seen in any of the bedrock wells or underground mines water levels.
 However, the continued diversion of HSB drainage water away from the Berkeley Pit did have an influence on East Camp bedrock water levels.
-The water-level rise for 2006 (based upon wells A and G) was about 40-50 percent that of 2002-2003 when HSB water was flowing into the pit.
-Water levels in the bedrock system were affected in varying degrees by MR Central Zone exploration activities (grouting, pumping tests etc), however, no long-term impacts were noted.
+The water-level rise for 2007 (based upon wells A and G) was about 40-50 percent that of 2002-2003 when HSB water was flowing into the pit.

-The date the East Camp system water level is predicted to reach the CWL elevation of 5,410-ft was changed from June 2021 to November 2021, or 5 months later than that predicted in 2005.
+The date the East Camp system water level is predicted to reach the CWL elevation of 5,410 ft was changed from November 2021 to January 2021, or 9.6 months earlier than that predicted in 2006.
 The CWL date is assumed to be the date the 5,410-foot elevation would be reached at the Anselmo Mine.
 The Anselmo Mine is the anticipated compliance point in order to keep the Berkeley Pit the lowest point in the East Camp bedrock-mine system.
 This will ensure that all water in the historic underground mine system will continue to flow towards the Berkeley Pit.

 The pumping of ground water in the West Camp System continues to control water levels in this system.
-The volume of water pumped during 2006 was 13 percent more than 2005 resulting in waterlevel decreases of a foot or more throughout this system; water levels are now over 11-ft below the maximum-allowable level.
+The volume of water pumped during 2007 was 6 percent less than 2006 resulting in water-level increases of a 8 ft or more throughout this system; water levels are about 3 ft below the maximum-allowable level.